Basajaun: External soul

-There is a story entitled "Malbrouk" in the version edited by Webster, which is thought not to be a native Basque tale, but borrowed from Celtic tradition, just one of many such borrowings involving "external soul" and "animal helpers" motifs, though similar stories are found in other cultures, e.g. Magyars (Hungary).
+There is a story entitled "Malbrouk" in the version edited by Webster, which is thought not to be a native Basque tale but borrowed from Celtic tradition, just one of many such borrowings involving "external soul" and "animal helpers" motifs, though similar stories are found in other cultures, e.g. Magyars (Hungary).

 Here Malbrouk is the name of both hero and the villain, his godfather and kidnapper.
 In this version, the hero escapes and later must defeat a "body without a soul", by going on a side-quest to find the egg (presumably the monster's external soul) inside the pigeon inside the fox, nested within the wolf, and to strike that egg on the "body without a soul", which is the only way to kill it.
 The hero is aided by the ability to transform into a wolf, dog, hawk, etc. a power conferred by his helper animals.

 There is a version of this legend featuring a "wild Tartaro" as the villain, according to Antoine d'Abbadie.

 An obvious cognate tale was edited with French translation by Cerquand (1882), "Les animaux secourables, et le corps sans ame (Helper animals and the body without a soul)", categorized as Aarne-Thompson type 302 "The Giant Whose Heart Was In an Egg".
 (Note: Or ATU 302 "Ogre's (Devil's) Heart in the Egg".
 "Conte-type 302: Les animaux secourables et le Corps sans âme".)
 The hero (here a fisherman) unknowingly enters the service of Basa Jaun in danger of being eaten.
-Alerted by a captured maiden, goes on his side quest defeating the dragon (Eren-Sugué, Herensuge, Heren-Suge), because nested inside it are the hare containing the dove containing the two eggs that are the Basa Jaun's soul.
-The hero here also can transform into a bear to kill the dragon, greyhound to chase the hare, the crow to snatch the dove, to accomplish his quest.
+Alerted by a captured maiden, he goes on his side quest of defeating the dragon (Eren-Sugué, Herensuge, Heren-Suge) because nested inside it is the hare containing the dove containing the two eggs that are the Basa Jaun's soul.
+The hero here also can transform into a bear to kill the dragon, greyhound to chase the hare, and crow to snatch the dove to accomplish his quest.
 Cerquand notes similarity to the Scottish tale "The Young King of Easaidh Ruadh" as well as other cognates.
 Similarity to the Norwegian tale "The Giant Who Had No Heart in His Body" edited by Dasent is also mentioned as resembling a variant version.

 Kidnapping and failed rescue

 In the tale "Basa Jaun the kidnapper, disappointed", the basajaun abducts a shepherdess and keeps her at his hole (Ancho's Hole).
-The people of Béhorléguy attempt a rescue armed with crosses and holy objects, and successfully liberates her, but when the lord of the wilderness tells her to turn around, she drops dead.
+The people of Béhorléguy attempt a rescue armed with crosses and holy objects and successfully liberate her, but when the lord of the wilderness tells her to turn around, she drops dead.
 (Note: The variant "71.
 Le Basa Jaun ravisseur et déçu (2e Version Mendive)" was later appended (Cerquand 1877).)
 This clearly parallels the myth of Orpheus and Eurydice.